wangqiang1588/tfo-graphviz/readme.txt

 There are currently two ways to use a local installation of Graphviz.
 The settings page will only show options for those methods that are actually available and configured correctly.

-1. Using a local Graphviz installation and the *dot* binary.
+1. Using a local Graphviz installation and the `dot` binary.
 You configure the path to this binary on the admin settings page of the plugin.
 1. Using PHP bindings to the Graphviz library.
+This requires that `gv.php` is available.

+== I'm using the PHP bindings but Graphviz doesn't work! ==

-This requires that *gv.php* is available and that the associated module is either already loaded or loadable with *dl()*. *dl* is often disabled in *php.ini* and doesn't work on multithreaded webservers (in which case, ensure the library is loaded with *extensions=gv.so* or similar somewhere in the PHP configuration).
+This requires that `gv.php` is available and that the associated module is either already loaded or loadable with `dl()`.

+`dl()` is often disabled in `php.ini` and doesn't work on multithreaded webservers; it's entirely disabled in modern Apache2 httpd modules.

+For these cases you must ensure the library is loaded with an entry like `extension=gv.so` or similar somewhere in the PHP configuration.

 == Screenshots ==